How to kick off 2020 with more productive business meetings

 In This Podcast:

-Donald Tortorice is a retired partner at the international law firm Duane Morris and most recently a law professor at the William & Mary Law School.
+Donald Tortorice is a retired partner at the international law firm Duane Morris and most recently an adjunct law professor at the William & Mary Law School.
 He was a drafting member of the task force to revise Pennsylvania’s corporation and business laws, and he was a member of the boards of directors of a number of private business corporations and nonprofit organizations.

 Check out our favorite books of 2019